BrickMMO/hackathon-system/index.markdown

    - What parts of your system can be controlled by an admin panel?
    - What does the front end of your system look like?

-4. Bainstorm what assets your system will require (frontend, control panel, API).
+4. Brainstorm what assets your system will require (frontend, control panel, API).
 5. Brainstorm which sensors, motors, and lights will be required to integrate the concept.

    > Checkout a list of available sensors and motors
    > [https://brickmmo.github.io/media/sensors-motors](https://brickmmo.github.io/media/sensors-motors)

-6. Write bloack of [pseudocode](https://pseudocode.codeadam.ca) for your system.
+6. Write Block of [pseudocode](https://pseudocode.codeadam.ca) for your system.

 7. Document this system using the Google Docs template.

-   > You can download a copy of this tempate
+   > You can download a copy of this template
    > [https://docs.google.com/presentation/d/1huKFnm_8q7gQQFv6ynBVG4fm38fjTWHPU_v_qM_AWXI/](https://docs.google.com/presentation/d/1huKFnm_8q7gQQFv6ynBVG4fm38fjTWHPU_v_qM_AWXI/)

 8. Add your document to the [hackathon-system](https://github.com/BrickMMO/hackathon-system/) repo.
 You can add your PDF document to the `results` folder.